cshum/imagorvideo/README.md

 imagorvideo is a new initiative that brings video thumbnail capability through ffmpeg, built on the foundations of [imagor](https://github.com/cshum/imagor) - a fast, Docker-ready image processing server written in Go with libvips.

-imagorvideo uses ffmpeg C bindings that extracts image thumbnail from video, by attempting to select the best frame from a RMSE histogram.
-It then forwards to libvips to perform image cropping, resizing and filters provided by imagor.
+imagorvideo uses ffmpeg C bindings that extracts image thumbnail from video, by selecting the best frame from a RMSE histogram.
+It then forwards to libvips to perform image [cropping, resizing](https://github.com/cshum/imagor#image-endpoint) and [filters](https://github.com/cshum/imagor#filters) provided by imagor.

 imagorvideo integrates ffmpeg read and seek I/O callbacks with imagor [loader, storage and result storage](https://github.com/cshum/imagor#loader-storage-and-result-storage), which supports HTTP(s), File System, AWS S3 and Google Cloud Storage out of box.
 For non seek-able source such as HTTP and S3, imagor simulates seek using memory or temp file buffer.